seosubin7/FedRAPT/README.md

 - global prototypes of different classes;
 - local batch embeddings belonging to different classes.

+---

+## Training Workflow

+FedRAPT decomposes each client model into three components:

+- **Shared encoder:** an LSTM encoder extracts a 64-dimensional representation from each 128-step sensor window.
+- **Projection head:** a two-layer MLP maps the encoder representation into a 64-dimensional normalized embedding space used for contrastive learning.
+- **Personalized classifier:** each client maintains its own FC classifier, which is updated locally and is never aggregated by the server.

+Each communication round proceeds as follows:

+1. The server sends the current shared parameters and global class prototypes to selected clients.
+2. Each client trains locally using CE loss + InfoNCE contrastive loss.
-After local training, each client uploads only the updated shared parameters and class-wise mean embeddings.
+3. Each client uploads only the updated shared parameters and class-wise mean embeddings.
 The local classifier and raw data remain on the client.
-The server aggregates the shared parameters using FedAvg and updates each global class prototype using EMA.
+4. The server aggregates shared parameters via FedAvg and updates each global prototype via EMA.

 ---